NPLHCover.jpg

 In the decade following the housing crisis, Americans remain enthusiastic about the prospect of owning a home.
 Homeownership is a symbol of status attainment in the United States, and for many Americans, buying a home is the most important financial investment they will ever make.
 We are deeply committed to an ideology of homeownership that presents homeownership as a tool for building stronger communities and crafting better citizens.

-However, in No Place Like Home, Brian McCabe argues that such beliefs about the public benefits of homeownership are deeply mischaracterized.
+However, in No Place Like Home: Wealth, Community and the Politics of Homeownership, I argue that such beliefs about the public benefits of homeownership are deeply mischaracterized.
 As owning a home has emerged as the most important way to build wealth in the United States, it has also reshaped the way citizens become involved in their communities.
-Rather than engaging as public-spirited stewards of civic life, McCabe demonstrates that homeowners often engage in their communities as a way to protect their property values.
+Rather than engaging as public-spirited stewards of civic life, I demonstrate that homeowners often engage in their communities as a way to protect their property values.
 This involvement contributes to the politics of exclusion, and prevents particular citizens from gaining access to high-opportunity neighborhoods, thereby reinforcing patterns of residential segregation.